From 2021 to 2023, up to 700 graduate primary school teachers will have the opportunity to take part in a new program to support graduate teachers.

 - developing wellbeing strategies.

-It also allows them to take part in face-to-face, online and school alliance professional learning.
+It will also allow graduate teachers to take part in face-to-face, online and school alliance professional learning.

 Graduate professional learning